KIRANKUMAR7296/Distracted-Driver-Classification/README.md

 ### 3. Features

-**Information** about the Data

 Data consist of Driver Images, each taken in A Car with A Driver doing something in the Car (Texting, Eating, Talking on the Phone, Makeup, Reaching Behind (Reaching for some Object on the Back Seat) etc).

 ### Files :
 - **imgs.zip** - Zipped Folder of All (Train/Test) Images.